College of the Holy Cross: Student groups

-The Campus Activities Board (CAB), a student-run organization, runs several committees that oversee campus-wide activities and student services with a focus on evening and weekend programming.
-The Student Government Association (SGA) charters and provides most of the funding for these programs, and represents students' interests when dealing with the administration.
-SGA was developed under a model of shared governance with the Division of Student Affairs.
-The SGA maintains that it represents students through college governance, offers student services, and launches new programs and initiatives.
-This government consists of a dual executive of co-presidents along with an Executive Cabinet.
-The legislature is bicameral and consists of the elected Senate and the larger General Assembly which draws its membership from student organizations.
-The SGA Judicial Council acts as the judiciary, hearing SGA-related appeals as well as those resulting from student parking violations issued by the Department of Public Safety.
-Finally, an Election Committee oversees student government elections and decides on appeals that result from them.

-Alternate College Theatre (ACT) is a theatre group on campus where students take part in producing, designing, directing, writing, and acting in their own student-run productions.
-They work closely with the Theatre department on campus and put on three shows every year (two straight plays and one musical) along with various other productions and events.

 The largest student organization at Holy Cross, Student Programs for Urban Development (SPUD), is a community service organization sponsored by the college Chaplains' Office consisting of over 45 different outreach programs and over 600 active members.
-Other volunteer and social justice programs offered by Holy Cross include Pax Christi, the Appalachia Service Project, Oxfam America (formerly Student Coalition on Hunger and Homelessness (SCOHAH)), and the Arrupe Immersion Program, named in honor of Fr.
-Pedro Arrupe, S.J., which Holy Cross describes as "a faith based program responding to the call to work for peace and justice in the world".
+Other volunteer and social justice programs offered by Holy Cross include Pax Christi, the Appalachia Service Project, Oxfam America (formerly Student Coalition on Hunger and Homelessness (SCOHAH), and the Arrupe Immersion Program, named in honor of Pedro Arrupe, which Holy Cross describes as "a faith based program responding to the call to work for peace and justice in the world".

 The Holy Cross Knights of Columbus council is the third oldest college council in the order having been established in 1929.

-Traditions

-Student life at the Holy Cross is marked by a number of unique traditions and celebrations: